sharwell/ha-crestron-home/README.md

 - Availability is derived from the controller's `connectionStatus` value.
 Offline shades appear as unavailable in Home Assistant until the controller reports them as connected again.

+### Shade control (Milestone 3)

+- Shade entities now implement Home Assistant's `open_cover`, `close_cover`, and `set_cover_position` services.
+Requests apply the global invert option and scale between Home Assistant's 0–100% representation and Crestron's 0–65535 range.
+- Commands enqueue into a per-controller batcher.
+Calls landing within an 80 ms window coalesce into one `POST /cws/api/shades/SetState` request (up to 16 shades per batch) so grouped scenes lift together.
+Duplicate writes for the same shade keep the latest position before the batch is sent.
+- After any successful write (full or partial), the coordinator bumps into fast polling (≈10 s at 1–2 s intervals) so Home Assistant state converges quickly with the controller's telemetry.
+- To verify batching manually, enable debug logging (see `sample_config/configuration.yaml` in the repo) and trigger a scene that adjusts eight shades at once.
+A single DEBUG line similar to `POST /shades/SetState items=8 ids=[...] status=success` confirms one request served the entire batch.

 ## Development setup

 1. Clone [home-assistant/core](https://github.com/home-assistant/core) next to this repository: